 In Romans 5:12-21, Paul contrasts Adam and Jesus.
-Adam represents our fall from being image bearers; our fall into sin.
-But, through Jesus, the grace of God overflowed to a lost humanity.
+Adam represents our fall from being image-bearers; our fall into sin.
+But, through Jesus, the grace of God overflowed to lost humanity.
 While in Adam we all die, in Christ we have eternal life.
 Jesus did not come to restore Adam.
 Instead, he came to produce something new.
 In Christ, we are a new humanity (Eph.
 2:15).

 Transformed into His Image

-In 2 Corinthians 3:18 Paul expresses that “we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.”
+In 2 Corinthians 3:18, Paul expressed that “we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.”
 Jesus is the image of the invisible God.
 And as his disciples, we are being transformed into that image.

 This transformation is not a remodel project on God’s part.
-Rather it is a new construction.
-In 2 Corinthians 5:17 Paul says that “if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
+Rather it is new construction.
+In 2 Corinthians 5:17, Paul said that “if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
 And so, what God produced in the first chapters of Genesis has been created anew in Christ.